YuKersha/COVID-19-Impact-on-Education-A-First-Glance/covid-19-exam.md

 Key Results
 -----------

--   We observe on obtained data an unexpected situation of increased exam results during the pandemic among schools with low socioeconomic status and a decrease in scores among schools with high socioeconomic status.
-The inequality between schools is therefore reduced due to the pandemic.
+-   The data reveals an unexpected pattern where exam results during the pandemic show an increase among schools with low socioeconomic status, while scores decline among schools with high socioeconomic status.
+As a result, the disparity between schools is reduced due to the pandemic.
--   On average, across the overall sample of schools, the pandemic has a relatively weak impact on exam results in the region.
+-   On the entire sample of schools, the pandemic's influence on exam results in the region is relatively small, with only a weak average impact observed.

 Preparing individual exam results for the analysis
 --------------------------------------------------

 <details> <summary>Open this section</summary>

 The data type is numeric, and there are no typos or unnecessary characters in the database.
-There are missing data points for some subjects, but it is not a problem.
-There are no duplicate records for students in the database.
+There are missing data points for some subjects, but it is not a problem due to the number of observations in the database.
+There are no duplicate records for students in the data.

     ## tibble [148,423 × 5] (S3: tbl_df/tbl/data.frame)
     ##  $ year   : num [1:148423] 2022 2022 2022 2022 2022 ...